Critical Needs Initiative

 b.
 Describe the proposed activity’s potential for publications, conference papers, recordings, performances and/or other outcomes.

 c.
 Clearly describe the plan for broadly disseminating the results of the research, including a plan for sharing the results with the general public.
-Preparation of this section should be coordinated with Tanya Butler, Engagement Coordinator for the College of Arts & Sciences (tanya.butler@UND.edu).
+Preparation of this section should be coordinated with Tanya Butler, Outreach Manager for the College of Arts & Sciences (tanya.butler@UND.edu).

 e.
 State whether the project will be supported through other resources, including the source and amount.